analyticalworkflows/TeachingMaterials/classes/WorkflowDiagrams/README.md

 - Present & discuss diagram with class (~4 volunteers) (~20 min.)
 - Reflect & update diagram (~ 5 min.)
 - Wrap-up (5 min.)

+### Workflow Diagrams
+You can use whatever software you'd like (e.g., Powerpoint, Keynote), but take a look at [draw.io](https://app.diagrams.net) first to see if you like it.